shea-brown/cmdmount/README.md

 # cmdmount
 A different spin on openpilot magnetic mounts, inspired by [Tunder Mag Mount](https://github.com/Tundergit/mag-mount-fast)

-## This is a WIP!!!
-Subject to change
+## This is a WIP Subject to change
+I plan on eventually adding heat sinks to the rear of the device for ultimate cooling.

 ## This mount is for the Leeco Le Pro x720 or similar sizes (73.9 mm x 151.4 mm x 7.5 mm)

 This mount was created because, while I liked the other quick-remove mounts that people have designed, I wanted one that was low profile and would be completely out of sight.
 So the cmdmount uses a 60mm fan which fits nicely behind a Leeco x720.
 It is also designed for theoretically better airflow, because of the channels that direct air to and across the back of the phone.